giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

   timeoutSeconds: 5
 ```

-__Warning:__ If your Kubernetes version is previous to `1.14.x` we advise to delete the validation or mutation webhooks instead of timeout configuration (it has been introduced in latest version).
+__Warning:__ If your Kubernetes version is prior to `1.14.x` we advise you to delete the validation or mutation webhooks instead of configuring a timeout (it was introduced in the latest version).

 At the same time we advise to read upfront these [recommendations](#recommendations).